MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/search-engine-optimization-considerations.md

 ---
 # required metadata

-title: Search engine optimization considerations for your site
+title: Search engine optimization (SEO) considerations for your site
 description: This topic covers search engine optimization (SEO) considerations for your site from development to production.
 author: psimolin
 manager: annbe